alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_166_eng.md

 Conversely, when participating in *Casshern Sins*, I actually equipped the same basic equipment set at Madhouse.
 After production ended, I temporarily brought it to Shogakukan Music & Digital Entertainment in Jinbocho for *Gokujyo!
 Mecha Mote Committee Chairman*.
 Then moved it again to Madhouse (Shin-Nakano this time) to complete *The Tatami Galaxy*.
 And this is also now at Brain's Base.
 Active for various checks.
 Incidentally, there's the same set at my home work room, so amazingly 3 sets total.
 So I'm doing depreciation on tax returns every year (laugh).

 Most production companies mainly use Windows equipment, so borrowing equipment at their studios inevitably means Win machines.
 Moreover, OS and equipment specs vary considerably by model.
 And what's concerning is monitors.
-These vary completely by equipment - is the color I'm seeing now correct?
+These vary completely by equipment - is the colour I'm seeing now correct?
 This is actually the biggest stress.

 So from the perspective of being able to concentrate on work without stress by unifying the environment I use daily, I necessarily bring my own equipment sets.